CaviereFabien/documentation/Modules_informations.md

 # Modules informations

-@todo : to be completed
+@todo : to be completed with other general informations

 ## General Recommendation :